 Among the hardiest Lilies of the Nile, award-winning Agapanthus 'Headbourne Hybrids' produces large rounded clusters, 3-4 in. wide (7-10 cm), of funnel-shaped flowers in variable shades of light and dark violet-blue.
 Each flower head is packed with 70 to 75 florets.
 They rise on stiff, upright stalks atop clumps of beautiful, evergreen to semi-evergreen, strap-shaped, linear, grass-like leaves.
 Their foliage mounds remain attractive when the plants are not in bloom.

-- Bloom time is variable, depending on the local climate and water availability, but this plant usually blooms from mid summer to early fall.
+- Bloom time is variable, depending on the local climate and water availability, but this plant usually blooms from mid to late summer.

 - Easy to grow, pest and disease free, this African Lily is quite vigorous and grows up to 2-3 ft. high (60-90 cm) from fleshly-rooted rhizomes.

-- Thrives in full sun (part shade is tolerated), in fertile, moist and well-drained soil.
+- Thrives in full sun in fertile, moist and well-drained soil.
+In a hot climate area, Agapanthus will do better in partial shade.
+Do not allow plants to dry out except when dormant.
 Bear in mind that most varieties will lean toward the sun, which makes a south facing border the best location.
-Established plants will withstand substantial periods of drought.

 - Spectacular when planted in great swathes, this Agapanthus fits most garden settings or mixed borders, makes a fantastic accent plant in containers and excellent cut flowers!
 A great choice for coastal areas as African Lilies cope well with windy and salty air.